New Jersey Meadowlands: New Jersey Meadowlands Commission

-Conservation efforts
+Conservation and restoration efforts

-The Hackensack Riverkeeper, a conservation organization established in 1997, and a founding member of the waterkeeper alliance, conducts public education, advocacy, river cleanups, conservation projects and operates two boat liveries, as well as research vessels.
+Hackensack Riverkeeper, a conservation organization established in 1997, and a founding member of Waterkeeper Alliance, conducts public education, advocacy, river cleanups, conservation projects and operates three boat liveries, as well as research vessels.

 Water quality in the Hackensack River improved somewhat by the late 2000s following the decline in manufacturing in the area, as well as from enforcement of Clean Water Act regulations and from the efforts of local conservancy groups.
 Urban runoff pollution, municipal sewage discharges from sanitary sewer overflows and combined sewer overflows, and runoff from hazardous waste sites continue to impair the river's water quality.

 In 2015 EPA awarded grants to conduct research on Meadowlands wetlands.
+In September 2022 EPA declared the Lower Hackensack River a federal Superfund site, formally starting the cleanup process.

 The NJSEA owns or holds management rights to preserve wetlands in the Meadowlands district.
 As of 2016 over 3,900 acres of wetlands have been preserved by NJSEA and other property owners.

 The New Jersey Legislature established the Meadowlands Conservation Trust in 1999 to protect and manage land in the Meadowlands watershed.
 As of 2024 over 800 acres of land are protected through the trust using conservation easements and management by government agencies.

-In the summer of 2025, the Meadowlands Research and Restoration Institute launched an acoustic monitoring program to "track wildlife populations, focusing on rare and cryptic bird species, bat species, and Atlantic Coast leopard frogs".
-This program will help identify patterns in wildlife, which will be used to minimize human disturbance and inform further conservation efforts.
+In the summer of 2025, the Meadowlands Research and Restoration Institute launched an acoustic monitoring program to "track wildlife populations, focusing on rare and cryptic bird species, bat species, and Atlantic Coast leopard frogs."
+The program will help identify patterns in wildlife, which will be used to minimize human disturbance and inform further conservation efforts.